lmcrean/RetrOlympics-Rush/README.md

 - ✨ Basic Readme.md in place
 - ✨ Use Frameworks such as *Kaboom.js, phaser.js, three.js, babylon.js, pixi.js*

+Our team addressed the criteria by organising our project into User Stories, then further breaking down with the MoSCoW Prioritisation method.

-### User Stories/ MoSCoW method
+### User Stories with MoSCoW method

 **As a player, I need the design on Desktop and Mobile**
 - Desktop first [must have]
 - CSS embedded [must have]
 - Mobile version [should have]

-**The design needs to be consistent Retro 1980’s Olympic theme. [must have]**
+**The design needs to be consistent Retro 1980’s Olympic theme.**
 - Pngs and backgrounds [Must have]
 - Audio files [must have]
 - Figma Wireframe
-- Color scheme - olympic colors, CI asked for bright neon
+- Color scheme - olympic colors, CI requires bright neon
-- Check out Paris 2024
+- Nods to Paris 2024

 **As a player, I want to be able to see my score on the screen and have an idea of how I’m doing in the game**
 - Scoreboard [must have]